Friends of the Wild Flower Garden

 The Gray chapter was formed in 1888 following Gray’s death in January of that year and eventually had 5 divisions, A B C D E. Members of the chapter were expected to contribute articles of general interest, specific researches or "a report of one's own finding — a personal letter as it were — to all of the fellow members, which would have an appeal that most formal contributions lack."
 (9) These articles were bundled together as a bulletin, in the format in which the author had submitted, and sent in round-robin fashion by mail to the membership.
 Non-contributors were asked to provide their excuses for not contributing.
 This of course led to members leaving because of their personal time constraints on preparing articles and of the time it took for the bulletin to make the rounds, not to mention the postal costs.

-These membership problems led to the creation of a published journal, the Asa Gray Bulletin in 1893, which ran to Jan.
-1901.
+These membership problems led to the creation of a published journal in 1893, which ran to January 1901.
 Members subscribed to the journal and it began to accept articles from outside parties and the necessity of preparing contributions was alleviated.
 Editorship transitioned to several persons and institutions over the years.

-Sometime in the early 1930 the Chapter changed its name to the Gray Memorial Botanical Association.
+Sometime in the early 1930 the Chapter changed its name to the Gray Memorial Botanical Association and the circular picked up the name Asa Gray Bulletin.
 The round-robin circular method, in continuous use by some members and after 1900 by all members, continued to be used by the Chapter until 1934 when it was decided to incorporate members submissions into several pages of the quarterly American Botanist.

 It was during this time period of Eloise Butler's membership (1908-1933) that she submitted articles all of which would have been part of the round-robin circulation method of the Chapter's Bulletin during that time period.